martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 {{RFC7540}} on any stream where the certificate is used.  {{errors}} defines certificate-related error codes which might be applicable.

-A client MAY choose to supply multiple certificates (with their associated chains) in response to a single `CERTIFICATE_REQUEST`; in this case, the client MUST NOT set the `AUTOMATIC_USE` flag on any of these certificates, but instead MUST respond with a `USE_CERTIFICATE` frame on each stream indicating the certificate to be used.
+A client cannot provide different certificates in response to the same `CERTIFICATE_REQUEST` for use on different streams.
+A client that has already sent and proven a certificate, but does not wish to use it on a particular stream SHOULD send an empty `USE_CERTIFICATE` frame, refusing to use that certificate on that stream.

 ### The Certificate structure {#cert-cert}